arpitbbhayani/articles/blogs/lfsr.md

-A few essays back, we saw how pseudo-random numbers are generated using [Cellular Automaton - Rule 30](https://arpitbhayani.me/blogs/rule-30).
+A few essays back, we saw how pseudorandom numbers are generated using [Cellular Automaton - Rule 30](https://arpitbhayani.me/blogs/rule-30).
 This essay takes a detailed look into random number generation using [LFSR - Linear Feedback Shift Registers](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
 LFSR is widely adopted to generate random numbers on microcontrollers because they are very simple, efficient, and easy to adopt both hardware and software.

-# Pseudo-random Number Generators
+# Pseudorandom Number Generators

-A [pseudo-random number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) produces numbers that seem aperiodic (random) but are deterministic.
+A [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) produces numbers that seem aperiodic (random) but are deterministic.
 It uses a seed value and generates a sequence of random numbers as a function of the current state and some previous states.

-These are pseudo-random (not truly random) because the following numbers can be determined algorithmically if the seed value is known.
+These are pseudorandom (not truly random) because the following numbers can be determined algorithmically if the seed value is known.
 True random numbers are either generated using hardware or from natural phenomena like blood volume pulse, atmospheric pressure, thermal noise, quantum phenomenon, etc.

 # What is LFSR